Keep the Fire

-Keep the Fire is the third studio album by American singer-songwriter Kenny Loggins, released in 1979.
+Keep the Fire is the third studio album by American singer-songwriter Kenny Loggins, released on September 26, 1979.
 It is perhaps best known for the hit single "This Is It".
 The song was co-written by Michael McDonald, who also performed on the track.
 Michael Jackson sings backup vocals on the track "Who's Right, Who's Wrong".

 Reception

 Rolling Stone described the album as "the new sound of Southern California: a sophisticated, diffuse, jazz-inflected pop rock performed by an augmented rock band in which guitar and keyboards share equal prominence" and "churning romantic atmosphere constructed around a matinee idol's voice".
 The Globe and Mail noted that, "occasionally, he stumbles into some of the good-time hokey rockin' fun that made such Loggins and Messina numbers as 'Your Mama Don't Dance' so nauseating."